Company Final Accounts: Practical Problems and Solutions

 - Reserve further $1,560 for discounts on debtors

-- The directors recommended dividend at 5% for the year ending December 31, 2019, after providing for taxes amounting to $11,500.
+- The directors recommend a dividend at 5% for the year ending 31 December 2019, after providing for taxes amounting to $11,500

-Following is the trial balance of Progressive Agencies Ltd., as on March 31, 2019.
-Prepare trading and profit and loss account as well as profit and loss appropriation account for the year ended on March 31, 2019, and a balance sheet for the same date.
+Required: Prepare a trading and profit and loss account, as well as a profit and loss appropriation account, for the year ended on 31 March 2019.
+In addition, prepare a balance sheet for the same date.
 More information is given below.

 Also, for Bharat Steel Ltd., profit was calculated after charging $72,000 paid to the managing director as minimum remuneration.
-He is to be given a remuneration @ 5% of the net profit before tax, subject to the above minimum.
+The director is to be given a remuneration @ 5% of the net profit before tax, subject to the above minimum.

-- Preference shares were redeemed on October 1, 2018, at a premium of 20% but no entries recorded in the books for giving effect thereto, except for the payment standing to the debit for preference share redemption account.
+Preference shares were redeemed on 1 October 2018 at a premium of 20% but no entries were recorded in the books for this, except for the payment standing to the debit for preference share redemption account.

-- Income tax demanded for the year ended September 30, 2018, of $400,000 has not been provided in full, as an appeal is pending.
+Income tax demanded for the year ended 30 September 2018, amounting to $400,000, has not been provided in full because an appeal is pending.

 In addition, the market value of the investments is $710,000.
-Finally, income tax for the year is to be provided @ 55% on the year is book profits.
+Finally, income tax for the year is to be provided @ 55% on the year’s book profits.

 Note: The net profit shown in the problem is $1,684,000.
 To this, $72,000 paid as remuneration to the managing director has been added.